OpenAgenda/oa-public/public/agenda-portal/README.md

 ## Templates and styling

+Templates are written in handlebars.
+See [official documentation](https://handlebarsjs.com/guide) for synthax details.

 When working on your portal, you should only really need to edit files that are either:

  * In your sass folder for styling